Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 - Explanation:
     - The spread operator ... also creates a new array and iterates over each element of array1, array2, and array3 to copy them into the new array.
     - Similar to the concat method, if array1 has n elements, array2 has m elements, and array3 has p elements, the time complexity is O(n + m + p).

+Time Complexity Analysis
+All these solutions have a time complexity of O(n), where n is the total number of elements across all arrays.
+The steps involve iterating through each element exactly once and merging them into a new array.

+Here's why:
+- concat with apply: The concat method iterates through each array once, and apply ensures it is done in a single call.
+- Spread operator: The spread operator effectively spreads elements from each array into a new array, also iterating through each element once.
+- flat method: The flat method iterates through the nested arrays and flattens them in one pass.
+- reduce method: The reduce method accumulates elements from each array into a single array in one pass.
 </p>
 </details>